Home > The Courthouse

 This what3words address refers to a 3 metre square location.
 Tap the link or enter the 3 words into the free what3words app to find it.

 If you’re coming to a workshop, performance or screening or event, we strongly recommend that you book beforehand to avoid disappointment!
-This is particularly important while social distancing must be maintained, and for workshops where we need to make sure we have the correct amount of materials for everyone taking part.

 You do not need to book to view an exhibition as these are free, and open all day, 10am-4pm, Tuesday-Saturday.